benwigley/rails-letsencrypt/README.md

   # Default is false
   config.use_env_key = false

-  # Dorectly set the private key.
-If set, will take precedence
+  # Directly set the private key.
+If set it will take
-  # over config.private_key_path and config.use_env_key
+  # precedence over private_key_path and use_env_key
   # Default is nil
   config.letsencrypt_private_key = Rails.credentials.letsencrypt_private_key